- What is the ePrivacy Regulation?

 Clarification on how service providers may “interfere” with users’ devices.
 The latest draft of the ePrivacy Regulation clarifies a point that previously caused some confusion:

-What exactly is interference what constitutes purposes that are “specific and transparent?”
+What exactly is interference that constitutes purposes that are “specific and transparent?”
 Section 20 clarifies "interference" and what types of interference are acceptable under the law.
 Interference may be allowed in situations such as remotely installing a security or software fix, which is acceptable so long as the change does not interfere with the usage of the device or compromise the device’s security permissions.

 Service Providers Still Bear the Responsibility of Compliance